NyboTV/TP_ETS2_Plugin/README.md

 After that please send the Log to me (The Dev) so i can fix the issue.

 ### How to get UserID

-How to Find your Discord User ID
+Wait.
+Why do I even need your UserID and why do you need to be in my Discord?
+Well.
+Discord does not support sending messages to an unknown user.
+If you are not in my Discord or friends with my bot (and it is not possible to add a bot as a friend).
+Then the bot can't send you a message.
+So. you can't change the settings or install new themes!
+That's why I need your UserID.
+To send YOU the messages and not a random user of the guild.

-To find your user ID in Discord, you first need to enable developer mode, and then simply right click / tap your name and select Copy ID.
-Here’s how to do that in more detail:
+To find your user ID in Discord, you first need to enable developer mode and then simply right click / tap on your name and select Copy ID.
+Here you can learn how to do that in detail:

 1. Open Discord.
 2. Enable Developer Mode by navigating to Advanced > Developer Mode in Discord’s settings.